> >

-DIFC ยท Dubai Law 5/2025 ยท DM-HSD-GU119
+DIFC Β· Dubai Law 5/2025 Β· DM-HSD-GU119

 Practical compliance guide for DIFC office tenants.
 The landlord owns the central HVAC.
-The tenant owns the fit-out โ€” and inherits the IAQ outcome inside the demised area.
+The tenant owns the fit-out — and inherits the IAQ outcome inside the demised area.
+Dubai Law 5/2025 names the DIFC by name in its scope article (Art.
+(4)) and puts the indoor-air duties on the building owner (Art.
+33); what a tenant is left holding is the answer when someone asks what the air in the office is doing.
 Continuous IAQ monitoring inside your office space, independent of the landlord's BMS schedule and data access policies.

 See landlord vs tenant split See WOLKIS IAQ product